Al-Hujariah: Islamic sources

-Al-Maʿafir was known for its cloaks and garments which were known as "Al-Maʿafiri".
-A Maʿafiri garment was brought to Prophet Muhammad and Abu Sufiyan said "May Allah curse this fabric and who made it" and Prophet Muhammad responded by saying "don't curse them [Maʿafiri people], I am one of them and they are part of me".
+Al-Maʿafir was known for its cloaks and garments, which were called "Al-Maʿafiri".
+A Maʿafiri garment was brought to Muhammad, and Abu Sufiyan said, "May Allah curse this fabric and who made it."
+Muhammad responded by saying, "don't curse them [the Maʿafiri people]: I am one of them and they are part of me".

 According to Islamic sources, the Himyarite king ʼAsʿad al-Kamil covered the Kaʿaba with Maʿafiri fabrics.

+Al-Hujariah and the Yemeni Civil War

+According to the Sanaa Center for Strategic Study, as of 2020, Al-Hujariah was "a hotbed of training camps" for irregular militias affiliated with Al-Islah, a Yemeni Islamist movement.